LinesnEffects/Altitud-Project/README.md

-# BIT-Webdev-Full-Stack

-## Altitud: comercio virtual de bicicletas y accesorios
+## Altitud: Cycling and Accessories Ecommerce

-## Descripción
+## Description
-Altitud: comercio virtual de bicicletas y accesorios.
-Este proyecto fue creado usando Angular, Node, Mongo db.
+Altitud: Cycling and Accessories Ecommerce.
+This project was created using Angular, Node, Mongo db.

-## Autor
+## Author
 - Benjamin Gomez

-## Notas
+## Notes
-Las carpetas node modules fueron removidas antes de subir este proyecto.
-Trabajando en este momento para tener este proyecto accesible para todos!
+Node module folders were removed before uploading.
+Currently working to get his project deployed and accessible